Last updated on February 3rd, 2023

 When insulin levels get too high, another hormone called leptin is supposed to jump in and tell our body it’s satiated, and to speed up our metabolism.
 Yet—here’s the kicker—if you have excess insulin being produced, it blocks the brains ability to “hear” leptin!
 And so, we rarely feel satiated, our metabolism doesn’t hear the messages it needs, and we can feel the need to eat too much, too often.

 This is what is known as insulin resistance.

 If your body is in this biochemical state, you will not be able to access your fat stores to use them.
 Yet, we are led to believe that getting the body to burn fat is as “simple” as changing our food and movement patterns, whereas the reality is it’s often so much more than this!

-In my 9-week online course, I go into much more detail on insulin, including why insulin resistance happens and the steps you can take to bring your levels within the optimal range—because this is entirely reversible.
+In my Shake Off Sugar online course, I go into much more detail on insulin, including why insulin resistance happens and the steps you can take to bring your levels within the optimal range—because this is entirely reversible.

-If you feel frustrated with your body, are ready to truly understand why it may be giving you certain symptoms or are curious to experience just how good your body is designed to feel, then I would encourage you to join me for this next intake.
+If you feel that excess sugar consumption may be contributing to certain symptoms in your body or are curious to experience just how good your body is designed to feel, then I would encourage you to join me for this next intake.